These healthy chocolate muffins are lightened up using Greek yogurt and less sugar! Perfect for quick breakfasts on the go or as a mid-morning snack.

-I also used white whole wheat flour in these muffins, which I love to use when I’m baking a little healthier.
-You can substitute it cup for cup with all-purpose flour and it worked wonderfully in these muffins.
+- Flour: I used white whole wheat flour in these muffins, which I love to use when I’m baking a little healthier.
+You can substitute it cup for cup with all-purpose flour, if desired.

 I really don’t figure calories for recipes on the blog, but I did for these muffins.
 They come out to about 175 calories per muffin and pack about 5 grams of protein for each one!
 Not too bad, right?

-These muffins also freeze really well and they’re great to keep in the freezer for when a craving hits.
-After about 30-45 seconds in the microwave they’re perfectly warm and ready to be eaten.
+- These muffins freeze really well and they’re great to keep in the freezer for when a craving hits.
+After about 30 to 45 seconds in the microwave, they’re perfectly warm and ready to be eaten.

 - 1 teaspoon baking powder